Valkyrie (film): Historical accuracy

-Historian Peter Steinbach has criticized especially the negative portrayals of some of the conspirators.
+Historian has criticized the negative portrayals of some of the conspirators.
 According to Steinbach, the movie depicts Goerdeler in a "hurtful and irresponsible way".
 Also, the characterisation of Olbricht is "downright degrading", as it downplays Olbricht's important role in the plot.
 The movie portrays the non-military resistance as "quarreling, burnt out and powerless".
 Actually, the military conspirators were not aiming at a military coup d'état but wanted to open up room for politicians.
 On the other hand, Stauffenberg is shown as being driven by the persecution and murdering of the Jews; however, in reality, the Holocaust was the primary motive for only a few conspirators.